DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 When Vladimir enters his second phase, four **phantom warriors** materialize to aid him.
 The phantom warriors fight to the death.

-In addition, the first time a player enters the mausoleum, Vladimir uses his reaction to summon a ring of black fire encircling the cemetery.
+In addition, the first time a player enters the mausoleum, Vladimir uses one of his reactions to summon a ring of black fire encircling the cemetery.
 Read:

 <div class="description">
 <p>Jet-black shadows swirl from the torches either side of the mausoleum’s yawning door.
 Dark flames erupt from the crypt’s stone floor, then spread hungrily across the dying grass that fills the cemetery, forming a ring of black flames that clings to the wrought-iron fencing.</p>